Reviews You Can Rely On

 Hood Design

-Regarding hoods, the Rab Kinetic 2.0 is of special note because it features an internal elastic band designed to ride directly on the wearer's forehead, acting as an internal gasket to the main hood.
-As crazy as this sounds — and trust us, most of our review team was skeptical — it turned out to be comfortable and effective, maintaining top-notch peripheral vision.
+The hood on the Rab Kinetic Alpine 2.0 is of special note because it features an internal elastic band designed to ride directly on the forehead.
+It turned out to be comfortable and effective, maintaining top-notch peripheral vision.

-From beanies to baseball caps, each one of these jackets featured hoods that cinched down over a range of headwear, maximizing the hood's ability to turn with its user's head — instead of turning into it — though our hands-down favorite hood is on the Arc'teryx Beta.
+From beanies to baseball caps, each one of these jackets featured hoods that cinched down over a range of headwear, maximizing the hood's ability to turn with its user's head — instead of turning into it — though our hands-down favorite hood is on the Arc'teryx Beta LT, which has a toggle at the back of the head that is easy to manipulate and great coverage without limiting visibility.

 Pockets

-Light is right for many, and weight is crucial for any gear used on human-powered adventures.
+Light is right for many, and weight is a crucial consideration for almost any gear.
 All of our testers value lightweight clothing and equipment, but not at the expense of basic functionality.
-If you're thru-hiking 2,650 miles, climbing technical terrain, or riding your bicycle from coast to coast, weight may (and should) be one of your primary concerns.
-For burlier adventures, soggy backpacking trips, expedition-type mountaineering trips, or even daily use, you'll want to consider durability and storm worthiness just as much as weight.
+If you're thru-hiking, climbing technical terrain, or riding your bicycle from coast to coast, weight is likely one of your primary concerns.
+For burlier adventures, soggy backpacking trips, expedition-type mountaineering trips, or even daily use, you'll want to consider durability and stormworthiness just as much as weight.

 rain jacket men - we weighed all the models in our review on a postal scale.